rmunozTMELab/Tikz-Images/README.md

 ## Contributing

-You are welcome to download and use the figures in this repository, provided you give appropriate credit (mentioning me as the author, as I do for others' work where relevant).
+Feel free to download and use the figures in this repository — just make sure to give proper credit.

 **Please do not modify or overwrite the existing files.**